nashville-software-school/FEWDD-milestones/3-single-page-applications/exercises/SP_MM_FOR.md

 *   Handle both upper and lowercase inputs.
 The way this is accomplished is up to the student.
 Additional array methods may have to be employed to complete this bonus item.
 *   Try to output each section using just one for loop for each section.
 *   Try to achieve the same results using just one for loop for all three sections.
+*   Handle extra punctuation at the end of a list.

 ## Merging your branch